SRUSHTI52/tour-o-partner/README.md

 ##  Tour-o-partner

 The Tour-o-partner is designed to help users discover new travel destinations and plan their trips effectively.
 Users can browse through a collection of destinations, view detailed information about each destination including best times to visit, important destinations, and weather information.
-Additionally, users can register, log in to explore their favourite destinations.
+Additionally, users can register, log in and create their own travel destination wishlist.

 ## Features